M0Rf30/cie-middleware-linux/README.en.md

 This software library (middleware) implements the standard cryptographic interfaces **PKCS#11** and **CSP**, allowing the use of the authentication certificate and its associated private key stored on the CIE chip.

-The branch `podofo-vanilla` excludes references to PDF signing.
-In the near future, it should employ podofo vanilla and enable PDF signing.

 ## Components

 The [library](libcie-pkcs11) is developed in C++ and supports GNU/Linux OS.